 Our Investigational Product Candidates

-The following table identifies the investigational product candidates in our current product portfolio, their proposed indication and stage of development:
+The following table identifies the investigational product candidates in our current pipeline portfolio, their proposed indication and stage of development:

 Investigational drug product candidate abaloparatide-SC